Toby and the Secrets of the Tree

-Toby and the Secrets of the Tree, published in French as Les Yeux d'Elisha, or The Eyes of Elisha, is a children's novel by Timothée de Fombelle published in 2007.
+Toby and the Secrets of the Tree, published in French as Les Yeux d'Elisha (lit.
+The Eyes of Elisha), is a children's novel by Timothée de Fombelle published in 2007.
 It is a sequel to the award-winning Toby Alone and continues the story of Toby and his efforts to save his parents, his friends and his home from devastation.

 Plot

-Elisha Lee, being held captive by Leo Blue, once a friend of Toby Lolness who had become a ruthless dictator and wishes to marry her, tried to escape from her egg in the Nest but was captured.
+Elisha Lee, once a friend of Toby Lolness, is being held captive by Leo Blue, who had become a ruthless dictator and wishes to marry her.
+She tried to escape from her egg in the Nest but was captured.
 Meanwhile, Toby Lolness, thanks to the guidance of two Grass people Jalam and Moon Boy, managed to return to the tree, but the two Grass people were caught along with other Grass People, while Toby managed to continue his journey in the tree.
 Meanwhile, Mano Asseldor was still hiding at Seldor Farm, which has been converted into a place to detain captured Grass People.
 The family, still living at the farm, tried all their efforts to prevent Mano from being caught.

 At the Crater, Toby's parents, held captive by Joe Mitch, set up a night school for the Tree Council while they also tried to dig a tunnel out of the Crater.
 Sim Lolness, Toby's father, was often hauled out to be shown in front of a new convoy of Grass people, to check if any of the Grass People recognised him, to gather proof that the professor had ever sold the secret of his invention to the Grass People, as claimed by Joe Mitch.
 Sim Lolness, however, spotted Moon Boy wearing the emblem of the Lolness family, and tried to ask him where he got that from but got no response.
 Nevertheless, it raised hopes that his son was still alive.